Tomer Capone: Career

+In 2020, he starred as Moti, the protagonist of the Israeli drama series, One on One on Kan 11.
+In the same year, Capone reunited with his One Week and a Day director, Asaph Polonsky, to film the Israeli short film, Long Distance, alongside Niv Sultan.

+In 2024, Capone starred in the new Israeli romcom limited series, Save the Date (Bekarov Etzli) on Channel 12 alongside Adi Havshush and Oshri Cohen.

+Personal life

-At the age of 26, he resided in the Hatikva Quarter of Tel Aviv, where he attended The Yoram Loewenstein Performing Arts Studio for a year.
+At the age of 26, he resided in the Hatikva Quarter of Tel Aviv, where he attended the Yoram Loewenstein Performing Arts Studio for a year.

 In a 2019 interview, he addressed the spelling of his surname: "It's supposed to be with an 'e' at the end, but we don't want people to read it 'Capone' like the gangster.
 We don't want any misunderstandings."

 Capone has been in a relationship with Israeli actress Ortal Ben-Shoshan since 2012.